jamesdelaneyie/fileswiper/README.md

 ### Features
+- Swipe, drag, or throw files into the folder buckets to move them
 - File previews for all native macOS file types
-- Drag (or throw) files from the stack into buckets to move them
 - Skip files by swiping them upwards
 - Trash files by swiping them into the trash can
 - Add up to 8 buckets at once to sort files into